KnapsackPro/knapsack-pro-js/README.md

 # merge PR and pull or edit code
 # if new files that should be part of the released npm package were added, please ensure they are included in the `files` array in `package.json`
 # update CHANGELOG to move *unreleased* into the proper *version*
+# LEVEL specifies the type of version increment: major, minor, patch
 npm version LEVEL -w packages/core git add --all git commit -m "chore: prepare release"